jean-laurent-g/LedgerHQ.github.io/_posts/2019-12-19-mpc_readiness.md

 The main technical limitation of MPC lies in the exponential complexity of existing algorithms.
 The more complex the calculation, the longer it will take to compute.
 Even a simple “m of n” quorum becomes practically impossible to implement as the number of signers increases.
 More so if computation is already intensive without MPC.
 Recent papers on the topic have improved performance but research is still very recent and has yet to be tested thoroughly.
-Improvements applied to transaction signature started around 2016.
-[8][8]
+[Improvements applied to transaction signature](#8) started around 2016.